skarlekar/fargate-patterns/README.md

 ## Scaling Container Pattern
 ### Problem
 In the [problem](https://github.com/skarlekar/fargate-patterns#problem) section of the [Container-on-Demand](https://github.com/skarlekar/fargate-patterns#container-on-demand-pattern) pattern we discussed how the limitations on long-processes rules out Lambda for such asynchronous workloads.
 Here the main problem is the restrictions on the time it takes to run the jobs which cannot exceed 15 minutes.
-For synchronous workloads that execute within these limits, the main limitations are ther size of the deployment package or the language supported in Lambda.
+For synchronous workloads that execute within these limits, the main limitations are the size of the deployment package, networking limitations, local transient store or the language supported in Lambda that.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzA0NzM2ODMsMTM5MTIxNTIyNCwtMTE3Mj
+eyJoaXN0b3J5IjpbLTEyNzMzODI2MDUsMTM5MTIxNTIyNCwtMT
-c5ODgyOSwtNDk3NDM4NTAwLC05ODYzMTU1MDUsMTU2NjAzNjA4
+E3Mjc5ODgyOSwtNDk3NDM4NTAwLC05ODYzMTU1MDUsMTU2NjAz
-NCw3MTA1MjUwNyw0NjY5MjkzODcsLTE2NDc0MDQ4MjAsMTMyNz
+NjA4NCw3MTA1MjUwNyw0NjY5MjkzODcsLTE2NDc0MDQ4MjAsMT
-M4NTUyLDE1MDk1MzA1NzAsMzE5Njc1OTQ0LC04Mzk5MTQyMDQs
+MyNzM4NTUyLDE1MDk1MzA1NzAsMzE5Njc1OTQ0LC04Mzk5MTQy
-MTg5MzQxMDY0NCw4NzQ1NDU0MTcsLTEwNjQ2ODA0MzUsLTE2NT
+MDQsMTg5MzQxMDY0NCw4NzQ1NDU0MTcsLTEwNjQ2ODA0MzUsLT
-g1NTE5ODksMjg2MjYzMTQ1LC0xOTQwNDY2NDgxLC0xMjI5OTE1
+E2NTg1NTE5ODksMjg2MjYzMTQ1LC0xOTQwNDY2NDgxLC0xMjI5
-MTEwXX0=
+OTE1MTEwXX0=
 -->